-However if we don’t address and solve this issue quickly, potentially we could face a danger greater than we could ever imagine, this humanity crisis could be the trigger to World War 3.
+However, if we don’t address and solve this issue quickly, potentially we could face a danger greater than we could ever imagine, this humanitarian crisis could be the trigger to World War 3.

 More on the trigger to World War 3 later, but let us remember the old saying that goes “If you break it, you buy it.”
 And it only seems like yesterday when George W Bush victoriously proclaimed “Mission Accomplished!” after the United States successfully defeated Saddam Hussein and his mass weapons of destruction.
 Oh wait, it was actually “Mission Accomplished!” in bringing democracy to the starving Iraqi people who had none.
 That sounds about right.